vdaas/vald/charts/vald/values/README.md

 helm install --values agent-ngt-standalone.yaml vald-cluster vald/vald
 ```

-## Deploy an vald-agent-ngt with backup features.
+## Deploy an vald-agent-ngt with backup features

 ### Backup to the persistent volume